-Aircraft and jet engine TC holders almost exclusively designate ASTM Standard Specification D1655, "Standard Specification for Aviation Turbine Fuels", or company documents based on this specification, as a jet fuel operating limitation.
-ASTM D1655, and the associated company documents, specify a maximum allowable concentration of aromatics of 25 volume percent measured by the ASTM Standard Test Method D13191.
-ASTM D63792, "Standard Test Method for Determination of Aromatic Hydrocarbon Types in Aviation Fuels and Petroleum Distillates-High Performance Liquid Chromatography Method with Refractive Index Detection" is also specified in D1655 with a maximum allowable concentration of 26.5 volume percent, but this method is rarely used, is not widely available, and is expensive to run.
+Aircraft and jet engine TC holders almost exclusively designate ASTM Standard Specification D1655, "Standard Specification for Aviation Turbine Fuels," or company documents based on this specification, as a jet fuel operating limitation.
+ASTM D1655, and the associated company documents, specifies a maximum allowable concentration of aromatics of 25 volume percent measured by the ASTM Standard Test Method D13191, "Standard Test Method for Hydrocarbon Types in Liquid Petroleum Products by Fluorescent Indicator Adsorption."
+However, the availability of a dye necessary to conduct the ASTM D1319 test is limited because the dye is no longer manufactured and current supplies are being consumed.
+In addition, previously delivered supplies of that dye with lot numbers 3000000975 and above were produced with an incorrect dye and will not provide an accurate measurement of the aromatic concentration.
+ASTM D1655 also references test method ASTM D63792, "Standard Test Method for Determination of Aromatic Hydrocarbon Types in Aviation Fuels and Petroleum Distillates-High Performance Liquid Chromatography Method with Refractive Index Detection," which specifies a maximum allowable concentration of aromatics of 26.5 volume percent, but this method is rarely used, is not widely available, and is expensive to run.